 There’s no ‘skinny gene,’ and we need to stop trying to make it a thing.
 It’s not a thing.

 This diet works in the same exact way every other diet does: it cuts calories.
 Sirtfoods don’t do a thing for weight.

-The Sirtfood Diet is garbage that appears to be written by two toddlers with limited understanding of science and a big understanding of selling bullshit to make money.
+The Sirtfood Diet is garbage that appears to be written by two toddlers with limited understanding of science and a big understanding of selling a fantasy to make money.

 Don’t go near it.